V0ldek/MIMUW-IPF-Assignments/README.md

 This repository contains 6 problems given as credited assignments to be implemented in OCaml on the first year of Informatics at MIM UW.

+The solutions and tests are written by me only, but for the assignments we were working in a peer review system -- in pairs we reviewed each other's codes, tested them and pointed out mistakes and possible improvements.
+Each tasks' reviewer is listed in the header comment in the solution files.

+There were two weeks for the completion of each task.

+Solutions in this repository are correct, with correct meaning they passed all the official and unofficial tests, and were graded for maximum points.

 Each problem folder contains:

 - Short task description in ID.txt
 - OCaml interface file for the task in ID.mli
 - My own solution in OCaml in ID.ml